campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 <div class="imageContainer">
   <img :src="'/xc2.jpg'"/>
-  <span class="titleImageCaption text--secondary">For those that played Xenoblade Chronicles 2, I'm sad to report that there's no equivalent scene like this in *Xenoblade Chronicles 3*.</span>
+  <span class="titleImageCaption text--secondary">For those that played Xenoblade Chronicles 2, I'm sad to report that there's no equivalent scene like this in Xenoblade Chronicles 3.</span>
 </div>

 But unlike its predecessors, *Xenoblade Chronicles 3* stumbles and sputters over the finish line.
 There's hardly any lore revelations, and there aren't any major twists (that aren't painfully obvious).